WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/tezos-rpc.md

 ## tezos_send

-This method returns a signature for the provided operations.
-It will be signed by the keypair corresponding to the requested signer address.
+This method returns a hash for the provided operations.
+They will be signed by the keypair corresponding to the requested signer address and sent to the blockchain.

 ### Parameters